hashicorp/packer/website/source/partials/builder/amazon/common/_AccessConfig-not-required.html.md

 -   `insecure_skip_tls_verify` (bool) - This allows skipping TLS
     verification of the AWS EC2 endpoint.
 The default is false.

+-   `max_retries` (int) - This is the maximum number of times an API call is retried, in the case where requests are being throttled or experiencing transient failures.
+    The delay between the subsequent API calls increases exponentially.

 -   `mfa_code` (string) - The MFA
     [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm)
     code.
 This should probably be a user variable since it changes all the